BBC Russia named Alexander Kobrin the "Van Cliburn of today," putting him in the front row of musicians of his generation.

-Alexander Kobrin is the winner of numerous international piano competitions - notably the Van Cliburn International Piano Competition.
-He also won top prizes at the Neigauz, Busoni, Hamamatsu, Glasgow, Caltanissetta, and the Warsaw Chopin International Competitions, as well as receiving numerous special awards for his brilliant technique and musicality, and for emotionally engaging with the audience through music.
+Alexander Kobrin is the winner of numerous international piano competitions - notably the Van Cliburn International Piano Competition, and was a winner of the renowned Busoni, Hamamatsu, and Glasgow International Piano Competitions.
+He has received numerous special awards for his brilliant technique, his musicality, and his emotional engagement with the audience through music.

 Alexander Kobrin tours extensively in Europe, Asia, and the US.
 His appearances have featured recitals and performances in major halls worldwide, including the Louvre Auditorium and Salle Cortot in Paris, Wigmore Hall and Albert Hall in London, Munich Herkulesaal and Berliner Filarmonia Hall in Germany, Kennedy Centre in Washington, Avery Fisher Hall in New York, the Great Hall at the Moscow Conservatoire, Sheung Wan Civic Centre in Hong Kong, as well as the Esplanade Concert Hall in Singapore, Sala Verdi in Milan, and many others.